 When A Final Notice of Intent to Levy is published it will announce that a levy is proposed.
 Your appeal rights will be included with the Final Notice of Intent to Levy, CP 504.
 To have the levy released you are required to file an appeal.
 You will have 30 days from the initial date of the IRS notice to file this appeal.
 This petition is recognized as a Collection Due Process (CDP) hearing.
 Once you file the appeal you are provided the opportunity to demonstrate to an appeals officer that the wage garnishment could present a financial hardship for you and your family.
 Based on the financial hardship, wage garnishments are typically released.
 Throughout the appeal process, you will be expected to contest the wage garnishment that was implemented.
 It would not be the time to dispute your entire tax balance or additional matters that could be present.

 Until the IRS concludes to a resolution on your account, the wage garnishment will continue.
 It will remain in effect until the overdue taxes plus any penalties and interest are satisfied in complete.
 The IRS will additionally withhold any upcoming tax refund you are entitled to and utilize it to satisfy the outstanding balance.
 Separate from setting up an Installment Agreement, or payment plan, there are different scenarios that can release a wage garnishment.
 If your Collection Statute Expiration Dates, or CSED’s, have expired, the IRS will be required to terminate the garnishment.
 A Collections Statute Expiration Date is calculated for each year that a balance is present.
 Generally, the expiration date is 10 years from the date your original tax returns are filed.
-The IRS has until the expiration date to attempt to collect on the federal tax debt owed.
+The IRS has until the expiration date to attempt to collect on the federal tax liability owed.
 If you file bankruptcy, then that would also be a qualifying incident to eliminate the garnishment.
-Keep in mind that tax debt is not typically discharged in bankruptcy.
+Keep in mind that tax liability is not typically discharged in bankruptcy.
 The explanation of why a wage garnishment would be released during bankruptcy is because you can demonstrate a financial hardship.

 If you are concerned that your earnings are in jeopardy of a wage garnishment from the IRS, you should contact an expert tax professional immediately.
 Omni Tax Help specializes in negotiation in conjunction with the Internal Revenue Service.
 We take any type of levy action seriously.
 We will work relentlessly on your behalf to guarantee your assets and wages.
 If your account has hit the stages of wage garnishment then it means that other aggressive collection actions are not far behind.
 This could incorporate bank levies and seizure of your property.